Oktoberfest in Nevada

 Las Vegas Oktoberfest – October 5, 2014

 The LA Oktoberfest has expanded to Vegas!
 General admission tickets are $35.
 Proceeds benefit the American Parkinson Disease Association.
 The website says tickets are on sale, but the links appear nonfunctional.
 So your guess is as good as mine what is going on here.
+They feature a silent auction, a stein holding contest and a talented DJ.

 Location: Neonopolis – Downtown Las Vegas, 450 Fremont St. Las Vegas, NV 89101